ekaminetzucsd/cse-15l-lab-report/lab-report-5-week-10.md

 ## Filtering results

-Leaving off from the last lab report, we were given (and modified) a script, `script.sh`, that printed filenames, then the results of running `java MarkdownParse` on those filenames, for each file in the `test-files` directory.
+Prior to the week 9 lab, we were given (and modified) a script, `script.sh`, that printed filenames, then the results of running `java MarkdownParse` on those filenames, for each file in the `test-files` directory.
 A snippet from running this on the professor's implementation is below:

 ![Snippet](scriptsh-snippet.png)